This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 How will MTD income tax work for jointly held properties?

 Each individual is required to comply with MTD income tax requirements for their income from property.
-This includes their share of income from any jointly held properties.
 There is no form of reporting by property or portfolio of properties.
 Each taxpayer’s UK income from property needs to be aggregated before being submitted to HMRC, likewise for income from overseas property.

-• report income (gross) from jointly held properties in their quarterly update while leaving reporting of expenses until the year end finalisation process; and
+- report income (gross) from jointly held properties in their quarterly update while leaving reporting of expenses until the year end finalisation process (see the MTD quarterly update direction); and

-• create a single digital record for each category of income from jointly held properties and a single digital record for each category of expense from jointly held properties.
+- create a single digital record quarterly for each category of income from jointly held properties and a single digital record annually for each category of expense from jointly held properties (see the MTD digital record-keeping direction).
 This removes the need for each joint property owner to create digital records of each transaction.
+While this relaxation applies to digital record-keeping, the normal record-keeping requirements would still apply.

 The data flows and choice of software will need careful consideration where there is income from jointly held property.